-At 9:00am, our Adult Sunday School hour begins with a time of prayer requests and corporate prayer.
+At 9:00 am, our Adult Sunday School hour begins with a time of prayer requests and corporate prayer.
 We follow that with a lesson surveying the individual books in the Old Testament–generally, one book every two Sundays or so.
 We want to have a solid overview of the period from creation to about four hundred years before the birth of Jesus Christ, which is noted at the beginning of the New Testament.
-Deuteronomy is the next Old Testament book on the list.
+The Book of Isaiah is the next on the list.
 Come and join us!

-At 10:30am we begin our Sunday Morning Worship.
+At 10:30 am we begin our Sunday Morning Worship.
 We highlight various missionaries and hear brief stories of persecuted brethren around the world.
 Then we pray for them, for us, and for our community.
 We have public readings in the Old and New Testaments followed by prayer regarding what we have heard.
 We enjoy congregational singing of the hymns throughout our service and provide an opportunity to give to the Lord’s work in our tithes and offerings.
 We conclude the latter portion of our service with an expository Scripture lesson and close with a prayer of thanksgiving to our Sovereign God.
-Currently, Pastor Jeff is preaching through The Letter to the Hebrews in the New Testament.
+Pastor Jeff will be preaching through The Letter to the Galatians in the New Testament sometime in August.
 Again, come and join us!

 After the morning service, many of us stay and enjoy a mini-potluck meal and fellowship until the start of our Sunday Afternoon Study at 4:00 pm.
 This, too, is a great time to really experience the “communion of the saints” and learn how we can encourage and build each other up in our “most holy faith.”
 It is an excellent opportunity to ask questions about what the Scriptures teach.